Job Vacancy and Wage Survey (JVWS)

 Note: For the first quarter of 2015, the sample consisted of about 67,000 business locations obtained from the regular quarterly sample, or two-thirds of the regular sample.
 As a result, comparisons of the first quarter of 2015 data with data from subsequent quarters should be made with caution.

-The response rate for the Job Vacancy Component for the first quarter of 2019 was 89%.
+The response rate for the Job Vacancy Component for the third quarter of 2019 was 88%.

 Responding to this survey is mandatory.